-The IMF expects the African economy to grow by 3.8% in 2022, in line with its previous estimate, albeit lower than actual 2021 growth which was 4.5%.
-The continent is far from being isolated from the Russia-Ukraine conflict, facing several headwinds, including higher food and energy prices, supply chain constraints, rising external financing costs, and capital outflows.
+The IMF expects the African economy to grow by 3.6% in 2022 and 3.7% in 2023, a decrease of 0.2% and 0.3% from its previous estimate.
+Both estimates are lower than the actual 2021 growth of 4.5%.
+The continent is far from being isolated from the impacts of rising inflation and the Russia-Ukraine conflict, and is facing several headwinds, including higher food and energy prices, supply chain constraints, rising external financing costs, and capital outflows.

 Egypt is one of the most affected economies on the continent, being the world's largest importer of wheat, 80% of which comes from Russia and Ukraine; it also imports 98% of its cooking oil from the war zone.
-The country's subsidized bread program supports about two-thirds of the population, putting further pressure on the budget deficit.
-Previous attempts at removing subsidies have led to public unrest.
-Further, the tourism industry - which was on a path to recovery - has been affected by the lack of tourists from Russia and Ukraine, who prior to COVID-19 accounted for one-third of Egypt's total annual visitors.
-The dire situation has triggered billions of outflows, forcing the country to seek IMF assistance.
+Its tourism industry has also been adversely affected by the conflict as tourists from Russia and Ukraine prior to COVID-19 accounted for one-third of Egypt's total annual visitors.
+The dire situation has triggered billions of outflows, forcing the country to seek IMF assistance and prompting the Egyptian government to privatize some government- and military-owned assets in an effort to raise money to reduce the country's deficit.